SmellyBelly7801/SmellyBelly7801/README.md

 <!-- Talking about you -->
 #### **Talking about Personal Stuff:**
 I'm currently studying Communication/IT and software development at H.C. Ørsted Gymnasiet in Ballerup.
 I am 18 and lives in Denmark.
-I've always had a passion for computers and, the hardware and software.
+I've always had a passion for computers and, the hardware and software inside of it.

+If you would like to get in touch with me, you can either contact me on Discord: SmellyBelly#1704 or by email: smellybbusiness@gmail.com

 <!-- Any image aligned to the right.
 Beware the width -->
 <a href="https://github.com/SmellyB3lly">